Van locks explained

 How much does it cost to fit a slam lock?

-As with deadlocks, fitting a slam lock could set you back around £130.
-Again, your van model and the brand of lock you’re using could change this price.
+Fitting a van slam lock could set you back around £130 although your van model and the brand of lock you’re using could change this price.

-Which lock is better depends on how you use your van.
+Which lock is better for you depends on how you use your van.

 If you’re a courier who makes frequent deliveries, a slam lock could be more appropriate.
 This is because there’s a reduced risk of the van being left unlocked.